ATB BoostR Live Event

 - Bo Levi Mitchell – Calgary Stampeders QB, CFL – @Bolevimitchell

-Stashii was started in Edmonton, Alberta by Ismail Attitalla.
+Stashii is an Edmonton, Alberta based startup which was started by Ismail Attitalla.
 The business is a peer to peer company who provides storage and parking solutions to the market place.
-They help home owners make extra money by renting out the extra space in their homes or garages.
+They help home owners make extra money by renting out extra space in their homes or garages.

 - Is there a screening process?